bitrise-io/devcenter/_articles/en/reviews/setting-up-azure-ad-sso-for-bitrise.md

  5. Click `Single sign-on` on the left menu to set up your SAML connection between Bitrise and Azure AD.
  6. Select `SAML`.
     You will land on the `Set up Single Sign-On with SAML - Preview` page where you can further configure/edit the fields by clicking on the pencil symbols.
  7. Click the pencil symbol at `Basic SAML Configuration`.
+Leave this window open as is!
+We will come back to it in a second.

     ![](/img/Single-sign-on_-overview.jpg)
- 8. Head back to your organization on Bitrise
+ 8. Head back to your organization on Bitrise.
+ 9. Go to your organization's page.
+10. Click the Single Sign On tab.
- 9. Click the `Copy Link` to copy the `Single Sign-on URL` from your Bitrise organization's Single Sign On tab.
+11. Click the `Copy Link` button to copy the `Single Sign-on URL` from your Bitrise.

     ![](https://devcenter.bitrise.io/img/sso-saml-page.jpg)
-10.
-11.
-12.
-13.
+12. Let's head back to Azure AD.
+13. Paste the URL to the `Identifier` field. ???
+14.
+15.
+16.
+17.